Ingrid Pitt: Acting career

-In the early 1960s, Pitt was a member of the prestigious Berliner Ensemble, under the guidance of Bertolt Brecht's widow Helene Weigel.
+In the early 1960s, Pitt was a member of the Berliner Ensemble, under the guidance of Bertolt Brecht's widow Helene Weigel.
 In 1965, she made her film debut in Doctor Zhivago, playing a minor role.
-In 1968, she co-starred in the low-budget science-fiction film The Omegans, and in the same year, played British spy Heidi Schmidt in Where Eagles Dare opposite Richard Burton and Clint Eastwood.
+In 1968, she co-starred in the low-budget science fiction film The Omegans, and in the same year, played British spy Heidi Schmidt in Where Eagles Dare opposite Richard Burton and Clint Eastwood.

-Ingrid Pitt appeared as Queen Galleia of Atlantis in The Time Monster, which was the fifth serial of the ninth season of Doctor Who, broadcast in six weekly parts, from 20 May through 24 June 1972.
+Pitt appeared as Queen Galleia of Atlantis in The Time Monster, which was the fifth serial of the ninth season of Doctor Who, broadcast in six weekly parts, from 20 May through 24 June 1972.
 She returned to Doctor Who as Dr. Solow in Warriors of the Deep, which was the first serial of the 21st season of the series, broadcast in four twice-weekly parts from 5 to 13 January 1984.
 Pitt also appears in the second broadcast episode of the short-lived cult ITC series The Zoo Gang, "Mindless Murder" (12 April 1974).

 Her work with Hammer Film Productions elevated her to cult figure status.
 She starred as Carmilla/Mircalla in The Vampire Lovers (1970), based on Joseph Sheridan Le Fanu's novella Carmilla, and played the title role in Countess Dracula (1971), based on the legends about Countess Elizabeth Báthory.
 Pitt also appeared in the Amicus horror anthology film The House That Dripped Blood (1971) and had a small part in The Wicker Man (1973).

 In the mid-1970s, she appeared on the judging panel of the British ITV talent show New Faces.

 During the 1980s, Pitt returned to mainstream films and television.
-Her role as Fraulein Baum in the 1981 BBC Playhouse Unity, who is denounced as a Jew by Unity Mitford (Lesley-Anne Down), was uncomfortably close to her real-life experiences.
-Her popularity with horror film buffs had her in demand for guest appearances at horror conventions and film festivals.
+In the 1981 BBC Playhouse production, Unity, her character Fraulein Baum, who is denounced as a Jew by Unity Mitford (Lesley-Anne Down), was close to her real-life experience.
+Her popularity with horror film buffs kept her in demand for guest appearances at horror conventions and film festivals.
 Other films in which Pitt has appeared outside the horror genre are: Who Dares Wins (1982) (or The Final Option), Wild Geese II (1985) and Hanna's War (1988).
 Generally cast as a villainess, her characters often died horribly at the end of the final reel.
 "Being the anti-hero is great – they are always roles you can get your teeth into."